Dreaming381/Latios-Framework/README.md

 **Common Reasons to Use Unity Physics:**

--   You want an out-of-the-box full simulator with zero code
+-   You want an out-of-the-box full-featured simulator with zero code compatible with Unity Transforms

 ### Myri